 GreenAddress is a simple web wallet with great security and privacy.
 The private keys are never stored on the server and everything is encrypted.
 This wallet has 2FA and full control over transaction fees.
 GreenAddress has a browser plugin and mobile app.

 Coinbase is definitely the most popular Ethereum web wallets available as of December 2017.
 Coinbase is accessible via their website and mobile app.
 The biggest issue with using Coinbase is their added fees.
 The biggest drawback with Coinbase is that the private keys are not in your control.
-This wallet is great for short-term storage but many long-term holders recommend to switch to a hardware wallet, like the Ledger Nano S if you’re willing to use Coinbase.
+This wallet is great for short-term storage but many long-term holders recommend to switch to a hardware wallet if you’re willing to use Coinbase.

-- Easy way to store Bitcoin and Ethereum,
+- easy to store Bitcoin and Ethereum cryptocurrencies

 As always, choose the wallet that serves the purpose of what you want to do with your Bitcoin or Ethereum.
 If you want to store your coins long term then you’ll want to invest in a hardware wallet or create a paper wallet.